fidelity/kconnect/docs/book/src/commands/alias_ls.md

   # Display all the aliases as a table
   kconnect alias ls

+  # Display all connection history entry aliases as a table
+  kconnect alias ls

-  # Display all the aliases as json
+  # Display all connection history entry aliases as json
   kconnect alias ls --output json

-  # Connect to a cluster using an alias
+  # Connect to a cluster using a connection history entry alias
   kconnect to ${alias}

-  # Query your connection history - includes aliases
+  # List all connection history entries as a table - includes aliases
   kconnect ls

 ```